Natural vs. Lab Created Sapphire

 Naturally vs Synthetic Gemstones

 Many people confuse the word “synthetic” with “fake.”
-However, in many cases, this is an inaccurate assumption.
-When used in reference to “Synthetic” typically refers to something in nature that is developed, component for component, in a controlled lab environment.
-Such is the case with gemstones.
+In many cases, that's inaccurate.
+“Synthetic” typically refers to something in nature that is developed, component for component, in a controlled lab environment.
+Such is the case with some gemstones.

-Sapphires, for example, are made from corundum, both in nature, from which they’re mined, and in labs, where they are harvested once the predetermined development period is over.
-Because no synthetic material is used to replace the corundum used to create sapphires, they are indistinguishable from one another by hardness and visual characteristics alone.
-To find the differences between the two types of sapphires, one must look more closely at the methods of formation and the environments in which both stones are developed.
+Sapphires are made from corundum, both in nature (where they’re mined) and in labs (where they're harvested once the predetermined development period is over).
+Because no synthetic material is used to replace the corundum used to create sapphires, real and synthetic sapphires are indistinguishable from one another by hardness and visual characteristics alone.
+To find the differences between the two types of sapphires, you have to look closely at the methods of formation and the environments in which both kinds of stones are developed.

 Origin of Natural Sapphires

-Sapphires, along with just about any of the harder gemstones (diamond, mossanite, etc.) aren’t just used for jewelry.
+Sapphires, along with just about any of the harder gemstones (diamond, moissanite, etc.) aren’t just used for jewelry.
 They also have many industrial uses, from windows to lenses on a variety of devices and tools.
-The first such use of sapphires occurred over three centuries ago, when industrial grade sapphires were used as bearings for time pieces such as watches and clocks of that time period.
+The first such use of sapphires occurred over three centuries ago, when industrial-grade sapphires were used as bearings for time pieces such as watches and clocks of that time period.

-Various sapphires have origin stories that differ from one another.
-Original blue sapphires were among the first sapphires discovered decades ago, in places like Kenya, Ceylon, Australia and Vietnam.
-Other shades of sapphires, such as green, pink, purple, and the ever-popular multi-colored (parti) sapphires, have been discovered in more recent decades, in mines in or near the same regions as traditional blue sapphires.
+Various sapphires have differing origin stories.
+Blue sapphires were among the first sapphires discovered, in places like Kenya, Ceylon, Australia and Vietnam.
+Other shades of sapphires, such as green, pink, purple, and the ever-popular multi-colored (parti) sapphires, have been discovered in more recent decades, in mines within or near the same regions as traditional blue sapphires.

-One interesting note about the origins of natural sapphires is that, depending on the region from which they originate, or how “old” a particular fancy (different colored) sapphire may be, it can have a bigger impact on its market price than its official grade and rating from the GIA, or other expert gemological facility or organization.
+One interesting note about the origins of natural sapphires: The region from which they originate, or the age of a particular fancy (different-colored) sapphire, can have a bigger impact on a gem's market price than its official grade and rating from the GIA (or other expert gemological facility or organization).
 Natural sapphires of all colors that are rated as gemstone quality and marketed as such are rare enough.
-Sapphires from certain regions or during certain time periods, such as those from Burma, when it was still known as Myanmar, are more valuable than some mined, for example, in Australia more recently, or in larger quantity, regardless of flaws or the overall quality of the sapphires.
+Sapphires from certain regions and time periods, such as those from Burma when it was still known as Myanmar, are more valuable than some mined recently in Australia — regardless of flaws or the overall quality of the sapphires.

 Origin of Synthetic Sapphires